Gallery-of-Kaeon/Kaeon-ACE/README.md

 <h2 align="center">Contents of this Repository</h2>

-This repositiory contains documentation for the ACE engine model and the ACE file format.
+This repositiory contains documentation for the ACE engine model and the ACE file format, the specification for said elements, and a Java implementation of the Kaeon ACE game engine.

 ### Direct Links